charlieschwabacher/gestalt/notes.md

 TODO:
-  - write migration generation code: when schema changes run cli command to generate a database migration.

------------------------------- MAKE PUBLIC HERE --------------------------------
+  - un-pend unit tests for generateRelationshipResolver

-  - handle PageInfo / totalCount on connections w/ lookahead and better batching (would it be better to use stored procedures in PL/pgSQL?), un-pend unit tests
+  - handle PageInfo / totalCount on connections w/ lookahead and better batching (would it be better to use stored procedures in PL/pgSQL?)
   - AST validation for helpful error messages (notes in stub files in ./src/validation)
   - do obvious perf optimization of relationship loaders (TODOs in comments in